ropensci/c3dr/paper.md

 Human motion can be recorded in several ways, including three-dimensional motion capture systems, force platforms, electromyographic measurement devices, and inertial measurement units.
 These biomechanical measurements are stored and combined in data containers.
 The standard format for these data containers is the *C3D* file format.
-Software for working with *C3D* files has primarily been limited to programming languages such as C++, Python, or Matlab.
+Software for working with *C3D* files has primarily been limited to programming languages such as C++, Python, or MATLAB.
 We here present `c3dr`, an R package for reading and writing *C3D* files.
 R is a programming language widely used for statistical modeling and data visualization, and `c3dr` extends its capabilities to biomechanical data analysis.
 The package is built on the open C++ library `ezc3d` [@michaud2021].